jdb2b/my-presentation/content/home/30winrate.md

 BUT<br>
 Closed-Won + Closed-Lost does not cover total opportunities in most businesses.<br><br>

-What about Disqualified, Nurture, and other Open opportunities with close dates in the past?
+What about Disqualified, Nurture, and other Open opportunities?

 <br>
 <small>